 Disability services officers may work as social trainers, teaching people living with a disability the skills to live independently in the community.
 They may organise social and leisure activities for clients to assist them with integration into the community.
-They may also work as a support worker for an employment service that helps people living with a disability to find a job, and offers support and training on the job for as long as they need it.
+They may also work as a support worker for an employment service that helps people living with a disability to find a job, and offer support and training on the job for as long as it is needed.

 Disability services officers may travel to visit people with disabilities in independent living facilities, at work in supported employment, or in their family home to develop lifestyle plans, routines and training programs.

 Disability services officers may be required to work outside of business hours, depending on the nature of the training involved.
 They may take clients to social events or leisure activities to help clients get out into the community.

 Disability support workers regularly use office equipment to record and maintain services provided to clients.
 They may use charts, lists or labels to help clients learn the steps involved in a new skill or routine.
 They may require a driver’s licence to travel to clients and provide transport within the community.

 How do I become one?

 To become a disability services officer, you usually need to gain a qualification in disability.

 The Certificate IV in Disability is offered at TAFE colleges and other registered training organisations throughout Western Australia.
 To find a training provider near you, browse the Jobs and Skills WA website or visit the My Skills website.

 You can also undertake a traineeship in disability work (level 4).
 The disability work (level 4) traineeship usually takes 24 months to complete.